How do I use web content to inform my results?

 You can incorporate external sources of information to provide specific context and thereby improve the accuracy and relevance of your model’s results.
 This is called RAG or “Retrieval-Augmented Generation”, a process to optimize the output of models by using provided data to supplement and enhance their pre-trained knowledge.

 One way to use web content is to designate specific websites to be used for context.
-To add these websites type a “#” into the prompt before putting in the resource’s URL.
+You can attach specific webpages by clicking the “+” and choosing “Attach Webpage” and copying in webpage addresses.

 In this case, we’re pointing to a particular YouTube video.
 Dartmouth Chat accesses the text transcript of the video from YouTube and uses it for context on subsequent responses.